elshabrawy/project-task/ReadMe.md

 ###Build steps: ###

-1- Create MYSQL schema and name it Features with username = admin and password=123 and make sure to change the password for production environment.
+1- Create MYSQL schema and name it Feature with username = admin and password=123 and make sure to change the password for production environment.

 2- Dir into project folder.